...

 We did not buy a Prague city pass and never regretted that decision.
 It does not come with public transportation, which is very inexpensive.

 Apple Pay was the only method we used to pay for anything.
 It is the preferred method.
-The Czech Republic has its currency, but euros are accepted in many places.
+The Czech Republic has its own currency, but euros are widely accepted.
 The conversion was not good for the euros; use local currency for the best value.

 Public transportation was frequent and efficient.
 We only used trolleys a few times and never entered a metro station.
 Google Maps worked perfectly, helping us know where, when, and which trolley we could catch.
 We used Apple Pay to buy tickets right on the moving trolley.